Concord Lawn Installation Services

 Post-Installation Stormwater Management & MS4 Compliance in Concord

-Disturbed areas over 1,000 sq ft must comply with MS4 stormwater regulations under the Clean Water Act and MassDEP Stormwater Management Standards.
-Install perimeter controls, inlet protection, and stage equipment 100 feet from storm drains.
-Daily cleanup and immediate stabilization of exposed soils are required, especially on clay/glacial till.
+Lawn installation projects disturbing more than 1,000 sq ft must comply with MS4 permit requirements under the Clean Water Act and MassDEP Stormwater Management Standards.
+Erosion and sediment controls (silt fence, straw wattles) are required, and equipment must be staged at least 100 feet from storm drains and water bodies.
+Daily cleanup of debris and immediate stabilization of exposed areas are essential.
 Established lawns improve infiltration and reduce runoff, supporting groundwater recharge.
-Regular inspections and documentation are necessary; coordinate with municipal stormwater staff and U.S. Environmental Protection Agency Region 1 for compliance.
+Regular inspection and documentation are required, with coordination between municipal stormwater coordinators and U.S. EPA Region 1.

 Soil Amendment Standards, Base Preparation & Professional Installation Techniques